We are Social:

 (2) Araujo, R., Ferreira, J., Camila Lopes Cardoso, Froy, A., Rosenvaldo Moreira Júnior and Marcos Martins Curi (2019).
 Clinical outcomes of pterygoid implants: Systematic review and meta-analysis.
 47(4), pp.651–660. doi:https://doi.org/10.1016/j.jcms.2019.01.030.

 Surgery time depends on individual case complexity.
-In general, All-On-4 surgery may take about four hours on average, or an hour per dental implant.
+In general, All-on-4 surgery may take about four hours on average, or an hour per dental implant.
 Placing a longer dental implant may take only slightly longer, again depending on the level of complexity.

 Pterygoid and zygomatic dental implants make implant treatment possible for patients who have gone without teeth for some time and as a result, have suffered severe upper jawbone loss.